TV licence letter header

 Who needs a TV licence?

-You need a TV licence if you:
+You need a TV licence to:

-• Watch anything on BBC iPlayer
+• Be covered for everything on BBC iPlayer

 You do NOT need a TV Licence if you: